Check out a full list of volunteer and other events coming up near you!

 Doors Open at 5:30pm • Films Start at 6:30pm

-The reception brings together a number of great local green businesses and organizations, and includes free, great, local food.
-Wine and beer will also be available by donation.
+The reception brings together a number of great local green businesses and organizations.
+A food truck will be on site, as well as wine and beer for purchase.

 The Wild & Scenic Film Festival was started in 2003 by the watershed advocacy group, the South Yuba River Citizens League (SYRCL).
 The 4-day event features over 125 award-winning films and welcomes over 80 guest speakers, celebrities, and activists who bring a human face to the environmental movement.
 SYRCL is now sharing their success with other organizations to bring the festival to over 100 communities nationwide.
 It is building a network of grassroots organizations connected by a common goal of using film to inspire activism.
 With the support of their National Partners: Clif Bar, Mother Jones, Patagonia, Orion Magazine, Kleen Kanteen, and Sierra Nevada Brewing, the festival is able to reach an even larger audience in tour venues coast to coast.